Maltese Chess Championship

 The Maltese Chess Championship is the yearly chess championship organised by the Malta Chess Federation in Malta which determines the national champion.
 Initially it consisted of an Open Championship.

 Now the National championships also include the Junior Championships, the Rapid Championships and the Blitz Championships.

-The current open National Champion is David Cilia Vincenti.
-Jack Mizzi holds the other 3 National titles: National Junior Champion, National Rapid Champion and National Blitz Champion.
+The current open National Champion is Jack Mizzi.
+Jack Mizzi holds 2 other National titles: National Rapid Champion and National Blitz Champion.

+The current 2025 Malta Junior Chess Champion is Matthew Portelli.

 Malta Open Championships

 The first recorded open championship was held in 1923 and was won by Oscar Serracino-Inglott.
 Harry Camilleri won the championship a record eighteen times, first in 1965 and last in 2005, at the age of 72.

-The current Malta Open Chess Champion is David Cilia Vincenti.
+The current Malta Open Chess Champion is Jack Mizzi.

 Candidates phase

 To qualify for the Final phase of the Open Championship a player needs to have either placed first or second in the previous year or have placed in the top N of the Candidates phase of that year.
 N is determined by the number of participants.